Page

 Performance as embodied systems logic

-Each market and service area articulates performance differently.
-The horizontal layouts provide a familiar way to customize their positioning.
-It is one design system, two axes: Horizontal layouts read like a monograph, while ‘deep reads’ use standard vertical formatting.
+Each practice articulates performance differently.
+The design system accommodates this through structure: a single grid on two axes.
+Horizontal layouts read like a monograph, while vertical layouts serve longer-form narratives.
 CMS toggles control orientation, columns, image width.

 Using the compound grid, dozens of components can be created from four system primitives: photo, headline, description, and caption